VernierST/godirect-examples/python/readme.md

 ![Python 3 Install](./images/win_modify_py3_last.png)

+- If you are using Python v3.8 and installing the bleak module, you may encounter an error like this:

+`error: option --single-version-externally-managed not recognized`

+This is a known incompatibility and the options to work around it are described here: https://github.com/hbldh/bleak/issues/147

 ## License

 All of the content in this repository is available under the terms of the [BSD 3-Clause License](../LICENSE).